rticommunity/rticonnextdds-qos-diff/README.md

 ```

 ## Build QosDiff Utility
 Built the submodules with the `build.py` script.
+If you have Connext installations in multiple root directories, you can run the build utility multiple times.

 ```bash
 usage: build.py [-h] --connext_dir CONNEXT_DIR --connext_arch CONNEXT_ARCH